philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Active Research/Marketing/Marketing For Non-Commodities/How Clients Buy - A Practical Guide to Business Development for Consulting and Professional Services.md

 **Overall**:

-This book joins the [canon](https://publish.obsidian.md/indieexperts/Indie+Experts+Public+Notes/Marketing/Marketing+For+Non-Commodities/Useful+Books+On+Marketing+And+Selling+Non-Commodities).
+This book joins the [[Philip Morgan Research Notes/Active Research/Marketing/Marketing For Non-Commodities/Useful Books On Marketing And Selling Non-Commodities|canon]].
 Welcome!
 There are too few of this kind of book, and despite particular the ways it doesn't precisely fit my audience's context, it has a lot to offer and it touches on some important, fundamental truths.

 [^1]: Here's an example of an indie consultant servicing 16 clients in a year at price points from $1.5K to $66k and earning $401,000 in about 9 months of work: https://twitter.com/aeduhm/status/1452665005602652173